|■_ In the aftermath of a school shooting, there’s often a call for hardening schools.|

 by Danish Kurani

-What happened in the aftermath of the Uvalde, Texas shooting earlier this summer was infuriating.
+What happened in the aftermath of the Uvalde, Texas shooting in the summer of 2022 was infuriating.
 As an architect who builds schools, I saw it coming a mile away.

 Just a few days after a gunman killed 19 students and two teachers at Robb Elementary School, state politicians and lawmakers quickly began calling for a “hardening” of schools.
 In their view, turning schools into impenetrable fortresses is what will, once and for all, protect our children.